9623D-Double-Vision/DoubleVisionNB/README.md

 The wedge had to be bent because Elliott's idea for the plow was for it to do three things
 + Act as a guard for the robot
 + Act as a plow for the triballs to get over the middle bar easier
-+ Act as a defensive wedge to temporarily prop up other people's robots so they become immobile for a couple of seconds without getting DQed for entaglement
++ Act as a defensive wedge to temporarily prop up other people's robots so they become immobile for a couple of seconds without getting DQed for entanglement

-Polycarbonate has interesting thermal properties; it doesn't have a set melting temperature because it's a plastic.
-Instead, it has a Vicat Softening point at around 145-150 degrees Celsius (293-302 Farenheight).
-Because we want to bend the polycarbonate, we must be careful to reach exactly 130 degrees Celsius (266 Fahrenheit) and not go over because this could cause it to warp and bend in undesirable ways.
+Delrin has interesting thermal properties; it doesn't have a set melting temperature because it's a plastic.
+Instead, it has a Vicat Softening point at around 145-150 degrees Celsius (293-302 Fahrenheit).
+Because we want to bend the Delrin, we must be careful to reach exactly 130 degrees Celsius (266 Fahrenheit) and not go over because this could cause it to warp and bend in undesirable ways.
 Elliott accomplished this by using a heat gun, vices, and wooden blocks to hold it in the desirable position.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Poly%20wedge.jpeg">

 # 1/20/24 (Lowcountry Winter Qualifier HS Only)